 Have you ever felt the welling-up of rage, the tender pangs of love, or the emptiness of despair?
 The emotions are a tantalizing subject for examination because they appear to tell us about our true selves.
 Yet anthropologists suggest that the emotions are neither individual nor universal.
 In this course we consider a broad sweep of emotions: fear, disgust, paranoia, pride, envy, compassion, and desire, examining how they vary across the world.
 Why, for example, don't Inuit people show anger?
 How can we explain the British "stiff upper-lip"?
 And does it feel the same to fall in love if you do it in Baltimore or Bali?
 We also consider the political economy of the emotions: when lives are dominated by hunger, what becomes of love?
 When assaulted by daily acts of violence, what happens to trust?
-Fulfills Theory requirement or HMST elective.

-Prerequisites: 3 credits of IH1 and 3 credits of IH2, or HMST 220 or HMST 230
+Prerequisite: 3 credits of IH1 and 3 credits of IH2, HMST 220, or HMST 230